 Enhanced Frequency Control Capability (EFCC) Project

-As new generation technologies come online, such as solar and wind, we face challenges in maintaining the 50 Hz frequency stability on the transmission system which we are required to keep.
-Enhanced Frequency Control Capability (EFCC) is a three-year project we are leading, which is designed to find a resolution to this challenge.
+As renewable technologies come online, such as solar and wind, we face challenges in maintaining the 50 Hz frequency stability on the transmission system which we are required to keep.
+Enhanced Frequency Control Capability (EFCC) is a three-year project we are leading designed to find a resolution to this challenge.

 Traditional, large rotating power generators provide lots of inertia (the resistance of an object to any change in motion) which acts a natural aid in maintaining frequency stability.
 Renewable energy technologies introduce challenges to system stability as they do not provide inertia, meaning they cannot help maintain system frequency.
 The increased risk of rapid changes to frequency could lead to faults on the electricity network.
 As a result, we'll require a greater volume and speed of frequency response to keep the system stable.

 What are we doing?